WHETSTONE FOR districts

 Protected spreadsheets make it nearly impossible to share feedback in an efficient or timely manner.

-Heavyweight evaluation platforms don’t make it easy to track coaching
+Heavyweight teacher evaluation platforms don’t make it easy to track INSTRUCTIONAL coaching

 A PLATFORM MAKES IT POSSIBLE

-Whetstone is built to manage both coaching & evaluation
+Whetstone is built to manage both instructional coaching & teacher evaluation

 Whetstone is an intuitive and easy-to-use tool that:

-Gives schools and districts one home for everything related to instructional coaching and/or evaluation.
+Gives schools and districts one home for everything related to instructional coaching and/or teacher evaluation.

-Lets district and school leaders see real-time data on observation frequency, action steps, and coaching trends, in addition to standard evaluation reports
+Lets district and school leaders see real-time data on classroom observation frequency, action steps, and instructional coaching trends, in addition to standard teacher evaluation reports

-Enables district leaders to quickly identify which schools need help implementing coaching.
+Enables district leaders to quickly identify which schools need help implementing instructional coaching.

-Engages teachers and leaders by enabling them to see how their coaching work is moving the needle forward
+Engages teachers and leaders by enabling them to see how their working during instructional coaching sessions is moving the needle forward

 Lets the right people see the right data at the right time.